-- Competitor: Understand the short-term strengths and weaknesses and long-term capability and strategies of the key current-and future potential-competitors, including the entire set of technologies capable of satisfying the current (and future, expected) need of the target market - Value Adding Chain: Understand the dynamics of the entire value chain, including the political and economic constraints at all levels in the channel
+- Competitor: Understand the short-term strengths and weaknesses and long-term capability and strategies of the key current-and future potential-competitors, including the entire set of technologies capable of satisfying the current (and future, expected) need of the target market. - Value-Adding Chain: Understand the dynamics of the entire value chain, including the political and economic constraints at all levels of the channel.

 The above graphic is also the front end of Future Business HistorySM.
-Future Business History is part of a process designed to lead a company or business through developing a vision and an aggressive growth strategy.
+Future Business History is part of a process designed to lead a business through developing a vision and aggressive growth strategy.